-Before committing to purchasing or shipping your boat, please ensure you have taken into account all of the below points.
-If you can’t provide one of these documents then please contact us to discuss before committing to purchase your boat.
+Before committing to purchasing or shipping your boat, please ensure you have considered all the below points.
+If you can’t provide one of these documents, then please contact us to discuss before committing to purchase your boat.
 As some of these are pre-requests to importing, and without them you can’t import your boat.

 Import Compliance - (Boats with Trailers ONLY)

-Once arrived you will need to register your trailer, and obtain a Warrent of Fitness.
+Once arrived you will need to register your trailer and obtain a Warrant of Fitness.

 Boats with Wooden Cradles

 If your boat is not on its own trailer, then it will require a cradle to be carried on any vessel.
 We can construct a custom cradle for your boat from either steel or timber, depending on your hull design.
 If your yacht comes with its own cradle, or you are commissioning a bespoke cradle elsewhere, it needs to be either steel, or ISPM15 compliant timber, or fumigation fees and cradle destruction will apply on arrival into New Zealand.

 If you have ticked off all of the above, then your boat is ready to ship to New Zealand.
 Congratulations and enjoy happy boating!